 Use Case and Benefits

 Gauge the level of understanding of the material being presented.
+Then clarify misconceptions before proceeding to the next topic.

 Track responses of an individual student for grading, attendance, and immediate assessment.